cockroachlabs-field/cockroachdb-jdbc/README.md

 ### cockroachdb-jdbc-it

-Integration and functional tests activated via a Maven profile.
+Integration tests and functional tests activated via a Maven profiles.
 See build section further down in this page.

 ## Getting Help